Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
 Special: When you learn this Ability, you also gain the [Elemental Attunement](#elemental-attunement) Lesson once.
 You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
-Scaling: At any Hero Tier, you may increase the cost of this Ability by 3 to MP increase its damage multiplier by 1.
+Scaling: At any Hero Tier, you may increase the cost of this Ability by 3 to MP increase its Damage Multiplier by 1.
-At Hero Tier 2, you may increase the cost of this Ability by an additional 5 MP to increase its damage multiplier by 1.
+At Hero Tier 2, you may increase the cost of this Ability by an additional 5 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

 #### Elemental Resistance Aura